fknfilewalker/tinyldt/README.md

 # Header only C++11 LDT loader.
-A simple header only loader for ldt files.
-Parses the file and writes its content to a struct.
+A simple header only loader/writer for ldt files.
+Parses the file and writes its content to a struct or vice versa.

 ## Usage
 ```c++